polar-app/polar-app/docs/ROADMAP.md

 - Better integration testing of core functionality?

-- 'Repository' view for all the documents you've loaded, their progress, thumbnails, titles, etc.  I might have to create a mockup of this and get feedback from the community.
+- 'Repository' view (bookshelf) for all the documents you've loaded, their progress, thumbnails, titles, etc.  I might have to create a mockup of this and get feedback from the community.

 - Migrate back to Bootstrap 3.3.x since both react and summernote prefer the 3.3.x series.